CsatiZoltan/t8code-wiki/The-most-important-API-functions.md

 ## Creating a cmesh

+Use these to create a cmesh from one of the provided examples or a `.msh` file:

 ```
 t8_cmesh_new…
 t8_cmesh_from_msh_file
 ```

-Use these to create a cmesh from one of the provided examples or a `.msh` file.
+To partition an existing cmesh:

 ```
 t8_cmesh_init